Development of guidance on professional practice in partnering for registered social landlords

 The guide contains a framework for change and a number of management tools including positioning matrices, risk registers, process mapping, continuous improvement, relationship monitoring and key performance measures.

-This research project was undertaken by the members of the Best Practice in Partnering Group (BPiPG), which comprised four RSLs, three consultants, three contractors/developers, a representative of the Construction Industry Training Board and a researcher from the Faculty of the Built Environment (Martyn Jones).
+This research project was undertaken by the members of the Best Practice in Partnering Group (BPiPG), which comprised four RSLs, three consultants, three contractors/developers, a representative of the Construction Industry Training Board and a researcher from UWE Bristol (Martyn Jones).

 The project was funded by an Innovation and Good Practice Grant (IGP) awarded by the Housing Corporation and by contributions in kind from the members of the group.
 The total cost of the project was £21,000.